abuehl/abuehl.github.io/_posts/2026-04-16-removing-implicit-imports.md

 I'm not familiar with the gory details of the standardization process for C++.
 And I've heard that doing what I described above would not be accepted.
-I think that's real pity.
+I think that's a real pity.

-(last edited 2026-04-16)
+(last edited 2026-04-17)